Real-Deal Texas Chili

 Directions:

-1. Prepare the chili base:
+1. Make the chili base:

-2. Cook the onions and beef:
+2. Cook the beef and onions:

-3. Build the chili base:
+3. Build flavor:

-Adjust and serve:
+6. Taste and serve: